Carnation Walling - Slab Markout

 Marking slab heights

 In practice your slab will not be 100% level.
 You will likely have got some idea of where the high spots are from when you flooded the slab for the concrete curing.
+The highest point on the slab will be designated the slab height reference and all other points on the slab will use shims to get to that height.

 Use a Self leveling laser on the slab in the center of the building.
 The beam will be something like 2" off the surface of the slab.
 It is worth marking the exact center of the building on the slab so you have a consistent place for the laser.
 Manually rotate the self leveling laser as needed and measure the distance from the beam to the surface of the concrete to find the shortest measurement, ie where the concrete is highest.

 Use a 1 foot long piece of vertical 2x4 with white paper glued on as a laser target.
 Position a bubble level on the top to help you hold it vertical.
-As you try different places on the slab, make a small pencil mark on the stick it to show the highest point found so far (which will be the lowest mark on the target).
+As you try different places on the slab, make a small pencil mark on the stick to show the highest point found so far (which will be the lowest mark on the target).

 Check all three points along the tie rod line when looking for the